ColinJClemence/DataScienceStuff/curriculum/week-08/1.2-pc-lab-aws-s3-ec2/outline-aws-ec2-setup.md

 3. Launch "EC2" Instance with proper security group and ssh key.
 You are able to use existing or new ssh key
 4. Upload SSH key for this instance in your ~/.ssh/ location in your local environment.
 5. Set up property IAM profile for user
+6. Open terminal or bash shell
-6. Check the rights/access to the file.
-If necessary 'chmod 600 ~/.ssh/[key].pem'
+7. Check the rights/access to the file.
+If necessary 'chmod 400 ~/.ssh/[key].pem'
-7. Open terminal or bash shell
 8. Type the command: 'ssh -i [location of ssh key] [user]@[dns instance]
+**** Yay!
+Now you are in your brand spanking new instance.
+Scale up and down as your needs change. ****
 9. If necessary, install packages and services on EC2 instance